What is a Competitive Matrix?

 2. Competitive Analysis Matrix

 One of the most commonly used formats is a competitive analysis matrix.
-It gives you a bird’s eye view of how you compare with your competitors in various categories such as target customers, pricing, marketing strategy (both online and general), strengths, weaknesses, competitive advantage, etc. This is a quite comprehensive comparison of you and your rivals and can help decide on changing an old strategy or creating a new business strategy.
+It gives you a bird’s eye view of how you compare with your competitors in various categories such as target customers, pricing, marketing strategy (both online and general), strengths, weaknesses, competitive advantage, etc. This is a quite comprehensive competitor comparison of you and your rivals and can help decide on changing an old strategy or creating a new business strategy.

 Download competitive analysis template